uselesstechjunks/leetcode/docs/source/math/stat/nonparam.rst

 		* TODO: derive.

 ****************************************************************************************
-Plug-in Estimator for Estimating Statistical Functionals
+Plug-in Estimator for Statistical Functionals
 ****************************************************************************************
 The plug-in estimator :math:`\hat{T}_n(F)` for any :math:`T(F)` can be obtained by replacing :math:`F` with :math:`\hat{F}_n`.